Chapter 15 : 14- Crystals and Dung

 “Stop it?
 Harry until today, I didn’t even know these could actually work.”
 And Harry felt his heart sink slightly.
-If they couldn’t stop it and the Death Eaters had one’s that worked, who knew what could happen?
+If they couldn’t stop it and the Death Eaters had one’s that worked, who knew what kind of carnage they could unleash?

 “Harry, does this have anything to do with the Quidditch attack the other day?”
 Charlie asked, his eyes narrowing.

 “It’s how the Death Eaters were able to flee the scene.
 Though the one who was carrying this orb couldn’t escape.”
 As Harry said this, George’s entire attitude seem to change.

 “Give me time,” He said approaching Harry.
 “Give me time and I'm sure I can figure out a way to at least disable it.”
 Harry was a little taken aback by this, though accepted George’s offer nonetheless.

 “Uh, of course, that’d be great.”
 Harry said and smiled at his brother-in-law.